harryhanYuhao/argentum/docs/log.md

 Replace some `sprintf()` with `snprintf()` as the former may not be memory safe.

 Found the source of the bug that the view mode starting at the third line.
 This bug is due to line 182 of `editor.c`: the number of the lines input into `abptr` was more than the height of the screen.

+## May 30

+Added function `textbufNewLine Above`

+Change the mechanism of `disableRAWMode()`.
+Before change, this function will reset the terminal to the state when the program starts.
+I change it so that this function always sets the terminal to normal mode.